jbundy17/AdlerYouthPrograms.github.io/index.md

 title: Home
 ---

-What's it like to be a teen at the Adler?
-Find out by exploring some of the projects created by Adler teens on these pages!
+What do teens do at the Adler?
+Find out by exploring some of our teen projects!

 <dl class="tabs" data-tab>
   <dd class="active"><a href="#tab-1">Web Making Workshops</a></dd>